 The 2016 Waksman Institute Summer Experience (WISE) is a program to engage high school students in an authentic research project in molecular biology and bioinformatics.
 It focuses on the isolation, characterization, and DNA sequence analyses of genes from the duckweed Landoltia punctata, and how these compare to those found in other species.
 Duckweed is a fresh-water aquatic plant that is of interest to the scientific community.
 A video of an overview of the research project can be found here

-- Attend seminars conducted by Rutgers faculty.
+- Attended seminars conducted by Rutgers faculty.

 - The total non-refundable fee for the 2 week WISE program is $1,200.00.
 This fee covers costs for seminar and laboratory instruction; copies of the seminar and laboratory manuals; all laboratory reagents and supplies; and use of the computer laboratory during the program.